QRL 2.0

 - Hash-based signatures (NIST FIPS 205)

-- Uses one-time keys (requires OTS index tracking)
+- Uses one-time keys (requires OTS index tracking), limited signatures per wallet

 Cryptographic Agility

-- Can adopt new NIST-approved algorithms as standards evolve
+- New NIST-approved algorithms can be adopted as standards evolve

 - If one algorithm is compromised, others remain secure